-While walking through the town we stopped in a bakery/café.
+While walking through the town we stopped in a bakery or café.
 I went to use the washroom and my wife ended up buying this.

-I believe it was Italian coffee cream which is a soft ice cream and was delicious.
+I believe it’s called Italian coffee cream which is a soft ice cream.

 Had a light sweetness, light coffee flavor and most important of all, was very creamy!